 Exclusive!
 “I have been a huge fan of Ram Gopal Verma and I am very lucky to collaborate with him in my debut project” Pooja Bhalekar

-In an exclusive interaction with TellyChakkar debutant Pooja Bhalekar spoke in detail about her upcoming movie Enter The Girl Dragon where she also spoke in detail about her experience on collaborating with Ram Gopal Varma
+In an exclusive interaction with TellyChakkar, debutant Pooja Bhalekar spoke in detail about her upcoming movie Enter The Girl Dragon where she also spoke in detail about her experience of collaborating with Ram Gopal Varma

-MUMBAI: Upcoming movie of Ram Gopal Varma titled Enter The Girl Dragon has been in the talk of the town ever since the trailer was arrived 2 years back, the trailer got some amazing response from the fans and the fans were looking forward to the release date of the movie, finally the movie is all set to hit the big screen.
+MUMBAI: The upcoming movie of Ram Gopal Varma titled Enter The Girl Dragon has been the talk of the town ever since the trailer arrived 2 years back, the trailer got some amazing responses from the fans and the fans were looking forward to the release date of the movie.
+Finally, the movie is all set to hit the big screen.

-Actress Pooja Bhalekar who is all set to make her Bollywood debut along with the movie spoke in detail with TellyChakkar with regards to her shooting experience and also working with Ram Gopal Varma.
+In an interview with TellyChakkar, actress Pooja Bhalekar, who is all set to make her Bollywood debut with the movie, spoke in detail with regards to her shooting experience and also working with Ram Gopal Varma.

 Pooja Bhalekar on her movie